 U.S. Forest Service - WYDOT Liaison Program

 The second step was to create the USFS-WYDOT Liaison Program.
-The Liaison Program consists of two full-time, dedicated Forest Service liaison positions supported with WYDOT and FHWA transportation funding.
-The expectations and functions of the liaisons are described in the Statewide Liaison Memorandum of Understanding between the WYDOT and the USFS (renewed every 5years).
+The Liaison Program consists of one full-time, dedicated Forest Service liaison position supported with WYDOT and FHWA transportation funding.
+The expectations and functions of the liaison are described in the Statewide Liaison Memorandum of Understanding between the WYDOT and the USFS (renewed every 5years).
 The Statewide Liaison position is tasked with programmatic issues, planning, coordination, and specific transportation projects across Wyoming.
-The Project Liaison position focuses primarily on regional projects and related issues in Northwest Wyoming.
-Both Liaison positions work to enhance coordination, communication and to strengthen relationships between the USFS and the WYDOT.
-They seek to streamline project planning & development and to ensure projects are balanced to minimize environmental impacts on National Forest and Grassland lands and resources.
+The Liaison position works to enhance coordination, communication and to strengthen relationships between the USFS and the WYDOT.
+The liaision seeks to streamline project planning & development and to ensure projects are balanced to minimize environmental impacts on National Forest and Grassland lands and resources.

 FHWA Forest Lands Highway Program

 The Federal Lands Highway Program provides funding and technical resources for public roads that service the needs of federal and Native American lands.
 The Central Federal Lands Highway Division (CFLHD) operates as part of the Federal Lands Highway Program serving the central states including Wyoming.
 CFLHD actively administers and cooperates with Federal Land management agencies to plan, design, construct, and rehabilitate highways and bridges on federally owned lands, including forest highways, public lands highways, park roads, parkways, refuge roads, and Native American reservation roads.